jmfontaine/kornak/README.txt

 INTENDED USE
 ------------

-The Kajoa community does not recommend this release for production use.
+The Kornak community does not recommend this release for production use.
-Please be aware that the API's introduced in this release may not be final and the Kajoa community does not guarantee backwards compatibility to this release in future releases of Kajoa.
+Please be aware that the API's introduced in this release may not be final and the Kornak community does not guarantee backwards compatibility to this release in future releases of Kornak.

 SYSTEM REQUIREMENTS
 -------------------

-Kajoa requires PHP 5.1.4 or later and works best with 5.2.3 or later.
+Kornak requires PHP 5.1.4 or later and works best with 5.2.3 or later.

 INSTALLATION
 ------------